jimmy6616/Rotorflight-Ethos-LUA/README.md

 ## IMPORTANT: Changes will only be written to the eeprom when the aircraft is moved from Armed to Diasarmed, if you disconnect power when in an Armed state the changes will not be saved to eeprom.

-Select the ICON above and you should see the following:
+Ensure the aircraft receiver and FBL are powered, Select the ICON above and you should see the following:

 ![image](https://github.com/jimmy6616/Rotorflight-Ethos-LUA/blob/img/Ethos_lua_3.jpg)